mendableai/firecrawl-app-examples/google-adk-tutorial/app/README.md

 - Search the web for real-time information using Firecrawl
 - Extract and analyze content from web pages
 - Perform deep research on complex topics with source citations
-- Generate images based on text descriptions via OpenAI's image models
+- Generate images based on text descriptions via Gemini's image generation models

 ## Project Structure